 Fibreglass pools usually aren’t much bigger than 12 metres by five metres.
 Since they’re delivered directly to your place, they have to meet sizing restrictions.
 There are some companies out there who can build larger/longer fibreglass pools.
-Compass Pools Australia, for example, developed a technology for joining two or free pools together to create a super long fibreglass lap pool – up to 30m.
+Compass Pools Australia, for example, developed a technology for joining two or three pools together to create a super long fibreglass lap pool – up to 30m.
 However, you can go bigger with concrete pools and vinyl liner pools and have these customised.
 That’s because construction is done right there in your backyard.
 They take longer to build and install, though, and building these is a much messier process.

 What would be the ideal small pool shape?

 For a small pool, you can decide between having a linear style or freeform pool shape.
 Depending on your goals, either one may be ideal.
 A linear pool can provide maximum use of the open swim space, whilst a freeform pool has curves that cut into the available swim space.